 There are now five plots, owned by different developers.
 Plot 5, including the Green and Bedminster station, is the only plot owned by Bristol City Council.

-The developers are all part of the Bristol City Council-led Bedminster Green Landowners Group.
+The developers are all part of the Bristol City Council-led Bedminster Green Landowners Group chaired by Bryn Howells.

-Rollo Homes purchased Plot 1 in 2016.
+Rollo Homes (now known as Developments Bristol) purchased Plot 1 in 2016.
 There are two current planning applications:

 - for 183 flats in two 6-10 storey blocks